 Either this option or the distance must be specified.

-Distance interval.
+Distance interval in miles or kilometers.

-This option specifies the maximum allowable distance between adjacent points in the track.
+This option specifies the maximum allowable distance between points in the track.
 If two points in the track are further apart than this value, new points will be inserted between them.